pi0x73/pi0x73.github.io/_posts/2020-11-08-HackTheBox-Tabby.md

 </tomcat-users>
 ```

-I was able to grab and read the file from the host and we can easily see the credentials for tomcat running on 8080.
+We can easily see the credentials for tomcat running on 8080.

 However while trying to connect with the given credentials on http://10.10.10.194:8080/manager I noticed that the I could not access the GUI panel, so I started googling about possible other ways.

-After some time I came up with an interesting pip module : **tomcat-manager** which could help me use the panel through CLI .
+After some time I came up with an interesting pip module : **tomcat-manager**,
+which could help me use the panel through CLI .

 ![tomcatmgr](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/master/assets/images/tabby-writeup/tomcatmgr.png)